ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 Troubleshooting
 ----------------------------------------

+* If you encounter problems building the CuratorHadoopInterface code using Ant, they are most likely the result of missing dependencies (easily found on the web or removed from the Ant build if unessential).
+Make sure all the Hadoop dependencies are in your include path.
+This may include everything in the Hadoop distribution's `lib` directory.

 * Make sure that you can launch the annotators on the Hadoop node using the same commands you find in the Hadoop logs.
 For instance, for tools that do not run in local mode (all tools except the tokenizer, POS, Stanford parser, and chunker), each time a Hadoop node annotates its first document using a given annotation, it will print the command it used to launch the annotator.
 If you cannot use that same command to launch the annotator manually on the Hadoop node, there will be problems.